-For fiscal year 2019, our Compensation Committee continued the engagement of Radford, which is part of the Rewards Solutions practice at Aon plc., as its compensation consultant to advise the Compensation

-Committee in matters related to executive compensation and broader employee compensation programs, including the prevailing market compensation environment and compensation trends.
+For fiscal year 2019, our Compensation Committee continued the engagement of Radford, which is part of the Rewards Solutions practice at Aon plc., as its compensation consultant to advise the Compensation Committee in matters related to executive compensation and broader employee compensation programs, including the prevailing market compensation environment and compensation trends.
 The Compensation Committee provided Radford with instructions regarding the goals of our executive compensation program and the parameters of the competitive review of executive officer compensation packages that it was to conduct.
 In particular, the Compensation Committee instructed Radford to analyze whether the compensation packages of our executive officers were consistent with our compensation philosophy and competitive relative to market.
-The Compensation Committee further instructed Radford to evaluate the following components to assist the Compensation Committee in establishing fiscal year 2019 compensation: base salary; target and actual annual incentive compensation; long-term incentive compensation (equity awards); target and actual total direct compensation (base salary, annual incentive compensation and long-term incentive compensation); and beneficial ownership of our common stock.
+The Compensation Committee in establishing fiscal year 2019 compensation: base salary; target and actual annual incentive compensation; target and actual total cash compensation (base salary and annual incentive)

+compensation); long-term incentive compensation (equity awards); target and actual total direct compensation (base salary, annual incentive compensation and long-term incentive compensation); and beneficial ownership of our common stock.